 Throughout history, bacterial infections have played a central role in the lives and deaths of humans.

 Bacteria cause many common infections such as pneumonia, wound infections, bloodstream infections (sepsis) and sexually transmitted diseases like gonorrhea, and have also been responsible for several major disease epidemics.
 One example from the 1340’s is the plague, also known as the “Black death”, that spread across Asia and Europe along the trading routes, killing millions of people.
 The disease is now known to be caused by the bacterium Yersinia pestis and is treatable by antibiotics.

 When do bacteria cause disease?

 Managing bacterial infections

-The introduction of antibiotics to treat bacterial infections in combination with improved hygiene and sanitation, use of preventive vaccinations as well as increased knowledge about bacteria have greatly reduced deaths from bacterial diseases.
-However, antibiotic resistance among bacteria is now threatening to again leave us without effective treatments for many common bacterial infections.
-Resistant bacteria are now widespread in most parts of the world and more and more people die from bacterial infections because the antibiotics have stopped working.
+The introduction of antibiotics to treat bacterial infections in combination with improved hygiene and sanitation, use of vaccinations and increased knowledge about bacteria have greatly reduced deaths from bacterial diseases.
+However, antibiotic resistance is now threatening to again leave us without effective treatments for many common bacterial infections.
+Resistant bacteria are widespread in most parts of the world and more and more people die from bacterial infections because the antibiotics have stopped working.
 For information about antibiotic resistance, see Antibiotic resistance, and the sub-sections that follows.

 Below are a set of resources about bacterial diseases and their spread.